AnnapurnaBhatraju/crypto-portfolio-manager/PROGRESS_SO_FAR.md

 display first 5 rows using df.head().

-Successfully executed the script in VS Code/terminal.
+-Successfully executed the script in VS Code/terminal.

-Verified pandas functionality and version using pd.__version__.
+-Verified pandas functionality and version using pd.__version__.

-No errors — data displayed correctly.
+-No errors — data displayed correctly.

 DATE: 30-11-2025